Solubility of Gypsum (CaSO4)

 The corresponding equilibrium speciation is listed in the table Ions:

 In fact, there are only three major players: Ca+2, SO4-2 and CaSO4(aq).
-The last species is an aquoeous complex; it shoud not be confused with the mineral phase gypsum usually abbreviated with CaSO4(s).
+The last species is an aqueous complex; it should not be confused with the mineral phase gypsum, which is usually abbreviated as CaSO4(s).

 Both results differ considerably:

 The reasons for the deficiency of the analytical approach are:

 - neglect of activity corrections (at ionic strength I = 42 mM, γ = 0.48)

 The correct formula of gypsum is CaSO4:2H2O.
 To keep the notation simple, we use the short form CaSO4 here. ↩

 Here and in the following, the notation ‘log x’ is used for the decadic logarithm ‘log10 x’. ↩